 It’s tempting to splurge on a night out, that jacket you’ve had your eye on, or even a new Xbox once the student maintenance loan comes in.
 We don’t need to tell you why this is a mistake, though.

 Knowing how much you have and how much you can spend will allow you to get an idea of what you can treat yourself (or not) for the next few months.
 You’ll need to learn financial discipline, but that’s all part of growing up, and once you leave university and graduate, you’ll need to continue such control, so you may as well start early.

 The best way to save money and earn money is to find a source of extra income.
 You can’t rely on the bank of mom and dad nor your student loans forever, so you may as well look for a job to earn money in your spare time.

 If you can find something related to your degree, such as working in the library as an English Literature student, then you’ll also gain valuable experience.
-However, this isn’t always possible, so retail roles, bar or restaurants, or even dog or babysitting can give you a few extra pennies a month to live a little more comfortably or save it for after you graduate.
+However, this isn’t always possible, so retail roles, bars or restaurants, or even dog or babysitting can give you a few extra pennies a month to live a little more comfortable or save it for after you graduate.

 Setting Yourself Up Right